MrAta/wrk-vagrant/README.md

   **Modifications mady be Ata**

   I'm using `wrk` load generator from a guest Ubuntu VM run by vagrant on my macbook.
-The target service is port-forwarded on the host (using `kubectl`) listening on port `8080`.
+The target service is port-forwarded on the host (using `kubectl`) and is listening on port `8080`.
 My modification adds the mac OS host special IP (a.k.a `10.0.2.2`) address to the scripts to forward the load from the vagrant guest machine to the mac OS host machine and finally to the kubernetes cluster.

-  AS a result, in all of the following commands and example, replace the hosts (such as `127.0.0.1`) with the special host IP address and port `10.0.2.2:8080`.
+  As a result, in all of the following commands and exampled, replace the hosts (such as `127.0.0.1`) with the special host IP address and port `10.0.2.2:8080`.

   **Modifications made by Shuang**